 - Place a 30cm piece of cling film onto your worktop and dust well with gluten free flour.
 Pop the chilled shortcrust pastry dough on top of the cling film, then greaseproof paper on top of the dough.

 - Use a rolling pin to roll the pastry out to the thickness of a pound coin (3mm).
 Then cut six circles out of the pastry using a round 10cm cutter.

 - Grease 6 holes of a muffin tin and tuck a pastry circle into each hole.
 You want to cover the base and sides of each hole, then use your fingers to press the pastry into shape and cut off any excess if needed.

 - To top, either cut out a small pastry star or other decoration for an open tart.
 Or for a closed pie, use a 6cm cutter to create a small circular lid.
 You will need to use a little beaten egg brushed onto the edge to help seal the lid, or crimp with a fork for a nice tight seal.
 Use a sharp knife to make two small slits in the centre of the pie lid to allow any moisture to escape during cooking.
-Brush the pastry tops and decorations with a little milk, then pop the mince pies into the oven to bake for 25 minutes at 180C (fan).
+Brush the pastry tops and decorations with a little milk (optional, but it helps then to become more golden during baking), then pop the mince pies into the oven to bake for 25 minutes at 180C (fan).

 - Once baked, remove from the tin and set on a wire rack to cool (or eat them warm just beware the mega hot centres!).

 This recipe tells you how to make delicious gluten free shortcrust pastry from scratch, but if you prefer to use shop bought skip ahead to step 6 and go from there: